Shakira Bringing ‘El Dorado’ World Tour To The Big Screens

 “I know they’ve been asking on my socials for this concert film and now it’s finally ready,” she continued.

-Marc Allenby, CEO of Trafalgar Releasing revealed the movie will contain a mixture of behind the scenes clips, the “Can’t Remember To Forget You” chart-topper’s own words and the concert itself.
+Marc Allenby, CEO of Trafalgar Releasing revealed the movie will contain a mixture of behind-the-scenes clips, the “Can’t Remember To Forget You” chart-topper’s own words, and the concert itself.

 The show was filmed at The Forum in Los Angeles.
-It will premiere in more than 2,000 theatres in over 60 countries, and will only show for one night on November 13.
+It will premiere in more than 2,000 theaters in over 60 countries and will only show for one night on November 13.
 There will be encore screenings in select locations.

 Tickets to watch the movie are available at Shakira.Film.